Loading…

 In order to comply with the regime, once a share class or series has successfully applied to HMRC for certification and obtained RFS, annually within six months of the year end of the fund, a reportable income calculation (net of relevant expenses) is required to be computed, with reports being made available to both investors and HMRC.
 To the extent any ‘Excess Reportable Income’ arises, investors are required to pay tax on their share.
 Often there is nil Excess Reportable Income due to allowable expenses (e.g. management fees) that offset against income of the fund.

-Changes made to the UK’s ‘non-dom’ regime for income tax and capital gains tax purposes (becoming deemed UK-dom), means that long term UK tax resident individual investors are no longer able to benefit from the UK’s remittance basis of taxation.
+This shift will mean that UK tax-resident individual investors will no longer be able to benefit from the UK’s remittance basis of taxation.
 Historically, such classes of investors in an Offshore Fund would have been less concerned with crystallising an Offshore Income Gain, as they would not have remitted sums to the UK.
-Obtaining RFS and remaining compliant with the regime, will be particularly attractive for deemed UK-doms to enable them to access lower rates of capital gains tax.

 Other investors who may benefit from the regime include funds of funds with RFS in their own right and UK companies.